roshanlam/RoshanEssayEdu/README.md

-# RoshanEssayEdu
+# RoshanEssay
-To validate essays, the program uses a API to check for plagiarism (copyright).
+Is a Education tool that validate essays, the program uses a API to check for plagiarism (copyright).
 It also uses a modified version of GPT-2 to detect the likelihood if a text was real or fake.
 Then it outputs a validation score using 2 scores.
 In order to grade the essay, it uses a neural network model trained on the automatic essay grading dataset on Kaggle found here https://www.kaggle.com/c/asap-aes/data.

 ## Dependencies